 (4) Lands within the exterior boundaries of Indian Reservations may be redesignated only by the appropriate Indian Governing Body.
 The appropriate Indian Governing Body may submit to the EPA Administrator a proposal to redesignate areas Class I, II, or III; provided that:

-(a) The Indian Governing Body has followed procedures equivalent to those required of the Department under section (2) and subsections (3)(c) and (d) of this rule; and
+(a) The Indian Governing Body has followed procedures equivalent to those required of DEQ under section (2) and subsections (3)(c) and (d) of this rule; and

 (b) Such redesignation is proposed after consultation with the state(s) in which the Indian Reservation is located and which border the Indian Reservation.